eth-protocol-fellows/cohort-four/development-updates.md

 ## Phase 2

-With the gained insight into the protocol, following weeks serve as a deep dive into a chosen topic.
-By the first month, you should finish the initial research about a specific problem and propose a project roadmap.
+With the gained insight into the protocol, the following weeks serve as a deep dive into a chosen topic.
+By the first month, you should finish the initial research about a specific problem and propose a project, inluding a roadmap.
+Get some ideas from the [project proposal template](https://github.com/eth-protocol-fellows/cohort-four/blob/master/projects/project-template.md)

 | Name/GH | Week 3 | Week 4 | Project proposal |